 Preventing Obesity by Design (POD4)

-Building on the direct design intervention, teacher training, reach extension, and research results from earlier POD projects, POD4 will address the need for resources and systematic training opportunities to satisfy the needs of instructors and other professionals embarking on creating healthy outdoor environments for young children.
+POD4 is a statewide program addressing the need for resources and systematic training opportunities to help higher education instructors and early childhood professionals embark on creating healthy outdoor environments for young children.

-The Preventing Obesity by Design (POD) Certificate Program will transfer knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.
+The Preventing Obesity by Design (POD) Certificate Program transfers knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.

-The certificate will be delivered as a hybrid model.
-Distance education through the Center for Continuing Education, McKimmon Center, Office of Professional Development, will offer the certificate as a non-credit education opportunity.
-A face-to-face education session will be conducted in association with the NLI Annual Design Institute, and as pre-conference activities at the NCAEYC and SmartStart Annual conferences.
+The certificate is delivered as a hybrid model.
+Distance education through the Center for Continuing Education, McKimmon Center, Office of Professional Development, offers the certificate as a non-credit education opportunity.
+A face-to-face education session is conducted in association with the NLI Annual Design Institute, and as pre-conference activities at the NCAEYC and SmartStart Annual conferences.

-The OLE Certificate Program will be comprised of units based on the Outdoor Learning Environment Toolkit guide with an emphasis on the implementation of best practice indicators, including:
+The OLE Certificate Program is comprised of units based on the Outdoor Learning Environment Toolkit guide with an emphasis on the implementation of best practice indicators, including: